kostaskougios/terminal21-restapi/docs/tutorial.md

 # Terminal21 tutorial

-This tutorial assumes you have the terminal 21 server running (as described in the readme file of the project) and you would like to learn how to create user interfaces.
+This tutorial assumes you have the terminal 21 server running (as described in the readme file of the project) and you would like to learn how to create user interfaces in your scala scripts/code.

 This tutorial will use `scala-cli` but the same applies for `sbt` or `mill` projects that use the terminal21 libraries.